 - File management

-With Power-Ups, Trello can become an all-in-one solution for your project management needs.
+With these integrations, Trello can become an all-in-one solution for your project management needs.
 Syncing information across apps provides a streamlined way to run your projects from start to finish.

 This is useful, especially if you already rely on many apps to run your day-to-day operations.
 For example, if you use a tool like QuickBooks for your accounting needs, you can feed project information, such as time spent on various tasks, directly into your software.
 That way, you’re guaranteed accurate billing or payroll.